Lightweight Face Oils for Natural Glow

 Face Oil + Vitamin C

-Apply vitamin C serum first, wait 5-10 minutes for full absorption, then apply face oil.
-Rosehip oil actually contains natural vitamin C and enhances brightening effects.
+Apply vitamin C serum first, wait 5-10 minutes, then apply face oil.
+Rosehip oil contains natural vitamin C and boosts brightening effects.
 Turmeric + vitamin C is a particularly powerful glow combination.

 Face Oil + Retinol

 Face oil can buffer retinol irritation.
 For sensitive skin, apply oil first, let it absorb, then apply retinol on top.
-This "buffering" technique reduces dryness and peeling while retinol still works.
-For normal skin, apply retinol first, then oil.
+For normal skin, retinol first, then oil to seal.

 Face Oil + Hyaluronic Acid